B. S. Johnson: Career

+Johnson's novel The Unfortunates was printed in 27 separate unbound sections: the opening chapter called "First", the final chapter called "Last", and the other 25 to be read in any order.

 After graduating with a 2:2 degree in 1959, he worked as a private tutor and supply teacher in Surrey, while writing increasingly experimental and often acutely personal novels.
 In his early years he collaborated on several projects with a close friend and fellow writer, Zulfikar Ghose, with whom he produced a joint collection of stories, Statement Against Corpses.
 Like Johnson's early stories, at least superficially, his first two novels, Travelling People (1963) and Albert Angelo (1964) initially appear relatively conventional in plot terms.
 However, the first uses several innovative devices and includes a section set out as a film script.
 The second includes famously cut-through pages to enable the reader to skip forward.
 His work became progressively even more experimental.
 The Unfortunates (1969) was published in a box with no binding (readers could assemble the book any way they liked, apart from the chapters marked "First" and "Last", which indicated preferred terminal points.
 BBC producer Lorna Pegram employed him to talk about this creation for the TV series Release.
 With barely any negotiation, the interview was complete months before the book was ready for publication.
 House Mother Normal (1971) was written in purely chronological order such that various characters' thoughts and experiences would cross each other and intertwine, not just page by page, but sentence by sentence.
 He won the Eric Gregory Award in 1962 and the Somerset Maugham Award in 1967.

 Johnson led and associated with a loose circle of experimental authors in 1960s Britain, who included Alan Burns, Eva Figes, Rayner Heppenstall, Ann Quin, Stefan Themerson, Wilson Harris and others.
 Many contributed to London Consequences, a novel consisting of a palimpsest of chapters passed between a range of participating authors, edited by Margaret Drabble and Johnson.
 Johnson also made numerous experimental films, published poetry, and wrote reviews, short stories and plays.
 For some years he was poetry editor of Transatlantic Review.

 He is mentioned several times in Paul Theroux's account of his friendship with V. S. Naipaul, Sir Vidia's Shadow (1998).